Santosh-Gupta/Research2Vec/README.md

 -------------------------------------------------------------------------
 ### Latest Update: 9-21-18 (previous updates at the bottom)

-I developed a much more imporved version of my recommender thanks to all the feedback I got.
+I developed a much more improved version of my recommender thanks to all the feedback I got.
 Btw THANK YOU SO MUCH FOR THE INTEREST/FEEDBACK EVERYONE.
-I was retweeted by some prominant names in machine learning, and was the top voted post this week on reddit.com/r/machinelearning.
+I was retweeted by some prominant names in machine learning, and was the top voted post this week on reddit.com/r/machinelearning, and number 5 overall this month.

 I have gotten a lot of feedback, and also information and leads to further develop my recommender.
 From the feedback, I was able to greatly increase the quality of my results by calculating the similarity for all combinations for the input embeddings and softmax embeddings, of the input paper and recommended papers.
 I then returned papers with highest similarity from all four sets of similarity calculations.